Oigreserolf/C_Functions/README.md

 # C_Functions
-Exercise aim to learn how to create a function with C #C
+Exercise aim to learn how to create a function with C